mutassimalzeem/ai-video-summarizer/README2.md

 ## Contributors

-- Your Name - Initial work and maintenance
+- Mutassim Al Shahriar Zeem - Initial work and maintenance

 ## Contact

-For questions, suggestions, or collaborations, please open an issue on this repository or contact [your-email@example.com](mailto:your-email@example.com).
+For questions, suggestions, or collaborations, please open an issue on this repository or contact [mutassimalshahriar@gmail.com](mutassimalshahriar@gmail.com).